Gavin Sheets Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.96 team ERA that ranks ninth across all league pitching staffs.
+- The Blue Jays' 3.94 team ERA ranks 10th among all league pitching staffs.

-- The Blue Jays rank 25th in baseball in home runs surrendered (114 total, 1.3 per game).
+- Blue Jays pitchers combine to rank 25th in baseball in home runs given up (115 total, 1.3 per game).

-- The righty's last appearance was on Thursday against the San Francisco Giants, when he threw six scoreless innings while giving up three hits.
+- His most recent time out was on Friday against the Boston Red Sox, when the right-hander threw six innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.